KARTHI3106/r26_test_copy/README.md

 # Solution
 ## Understanding
 Describe what you understood about the problem.
+Understood little to None , this is new to me .

 ## Thought Process
 After understanding the problem, describe how you decided to proceed towards solving the question.

 ## Implementation
-How did you decide to implement your solution.
+How did you decide to implement your solution. copilot with sonnet 4 helped me in this

 Mention the details, such as the path planning & odometry how you tested it.